-- purchase transaction,

-- principal residence,

-- one-unit property,

-- the borrower is not employed by a family member or by an interested party to the transaction, and

-- the borrower is qualified using only fixed base income.
+- · purchase transaction, - · principal residence, - one-unit property, - the borrower is not employed by a family member or by an interested party to the transaction, and - the borrower is qualified using only fixed base income. - the borrower had previous employment in same line of business with same level of income.